Boubou or Bazin: What's the Difference and Which Should You Choose?

 Accessorizing: How to Amplify Your Look

-Neither the boubou nor the bazin exists alone – they flourish with the right accessories.
+Neither the boubou nor the bazin exist alone – they flourish with the right accessories.
 This is where your choice of silhouette comes into its own.

 For a fluid boubou:

-• Voluminous headscarf (gele or headwrap) in coordinating or contrasting fabric
+• Voluminous scarf (gele or headwrap) in coordinated or contrasting fabric

-• Delicate or semi-imposing jewelry – it all depends on the occasion
+• Delicate or semi-imposing jewelry – all depending on the occasion

 • Refined footwear: gold sandals, pumps, or embroidered babouches